 Gaiters: These are really nice to have for the final push up (and down) on the ash field, to keep ash from getting into your boots (long pants help with this also).
 If you’re worried about being too hot in them like I was, you could get away with just boots and long pants (and shaking out your boots at the summit), but these really do make it a lot more comfortable.

 Car kit: In my mind, this is essential for every hike (the harder the hike the more I need it)!
-I keep a car kit with a water bottle, snack, a dry shirt and either these flip flops or these crocs (depending on the season, both feel AMAZING on your feet after hiking).
+I keep a car kit with a water bottle, snack, a dry shirt and either flip flops or some other slip on shoes.
 These things don’t go on the hike, they wait in the car and it’s the BEST THING EVER.

 What will the trail be like when I climb Mt St Helens?

 I’ve said it before and will say it again…this trail is HARD and YOU CAN DO IT.
 Once you’ve mentally and physically prepared and triple checked your packing list, you’re ready to do this thing!
 As mentioned, camp at or near the trailhead so you can get an early start.
 I’ve always started at first light and always was glad I did.